lichenma/Python-CheatSheet/README.md

 Collection of functions and Python commands gathered from various online sources.

+### What is Python?

+Python is a "batteries included" programming language that in contrast to other languages like Java, allows users to more readily focus and solve domain problems instead of dealing with the complexity of how a computer operates.
+Python achieves this with the following attributes:

+* Python is a `high-level` language meaning that it abstracts underlying computer-related technical details.
+Python does not force users to think about computer memory management or proper declaration of variables and uses safe assumptions about what the programmer is trying to convey.
+* Python is a `general-purpose` language meaning that it can be used for all problems that a computer is capable of rather than specializing in a specific area such as statistical analysis.
+* Python is an `interpreted` language meaning that evaluation of code to obtain results can happen immediately rather than having to go through the time-consuming compile and run cycle.
+* Python has a standard library and numerous third-pary libraries yielding a vast array of existing codebases and examples for solving problems
+* Python has an active community and many user which means that finding solutions is really simple online

+These features come at the minor cost of reduced language performation but this is a tradeoff that the vast majority of users are willing to make in order to gain the advantages that Python has to offer.

 ### Dictionary

 Dictionaries are the go to data structure for Python which is a **collection which is unorder, changeable and indexed**.
 In python dictionaries are written with curly brackets and they have keys and values.